gohibiki/investgo/README.md

 ## Disclaimer

 This library is for educational and research purposes.
-Please respect Investing.com's terms of service and rate limits when using this library.

 ## License